 - An accurate moisture sensor.

 Best gas clothes dryer

 If you don't already have a gas line, it's probably not worth the time and expense to put one in, even though, according to EnergyStar.gov, a gas dryer will save you money and reduce your overall environmental impact.
 So, if you do have a gas-powered option for your dryer, consider yourself lucky.

 You can find an excellent gas dryer by reading our separate discussion of the best electric dryers and choosing the gas version of the machines highlighted there.
-According to the editors of ConsumerReports.org, the gas-powered version of any electric dryer can be expected to perform similarly.
+According to the editors of Consumer Reports, the gas-powered version of any electric dryer can be expected to perform similarly.
 But we also found a number of additional gas dryers that get good reviews, especially from users.

-Maytag makes a less pricey, but almost equally well-reviewed gas dryer, the Maytag MGDX655DW, saying this dryer is fast, and does a great job even on larger loads.
-It has a 7 cubic foot capacity.
+Thousands of owners also love the Maytag MGDX655DW, saying this dryer is fast, and does a great job even on larger loads.
+It has a 7 cubic-foot capacity.
 In spite of its moderate price, the MGDX655DW has a nice array of features, including 11 drying cycles and a sensor that accurately controls those cycles.
-The electric version is the Maytag MEDX655DW (Est. $650) and it pairs with a top loading washer, the Maytag MVWX655DW (Est. $650).
+The electric version is the Maytag MEDX655DW (Est. $700) and it pairs with a top loading washer, the Maytag MVWX655DW (Est. $700).